inform-health-informatics/emap_documentation/technical_overview/Technical_overview_of_EMAP.md

 RabbitMQ pipeline, but also to track duplicate "source" messages that we receive in cases of an upstream failure recovery.

-[//]: #19 (can we safely assume that every reader knows what a "client" is? "acked" I assume is acknowledged?
-In terms of ordering, I'd probably move this paragraph before the one before so that there is an explanation of how the hospital system operates in itself and how EMAP complements it with RabbitMQ)

 Messages are sent to the RabbitMQ in batches.
 As it is also configured to backup running queues to disk, this avoids data loss in the case of a RabbitMQ failure.
 The current batch is backed up, and following messages are still retained by the sending microservice.
 This does have some minor performance implications but these were deemed small enough to be negligible in our